Crazy Cool: Chart performance

-The single reached number 58 on the Billboard Hot 100 and was a hit on the dance charts.
-In Canada, the single peaked at number 49 and remained on the chart for 15 weeks.
+The single became Abdul's first since 1988 not to enter the top 40, reaching no higher than number 58 on the Billboard Hot 100 and was a hit on the dance charts.
+In Canada, the single performed slightly better, where it peaked at number 49 and remained on the chart for 15 weeks.

 Music video

 The accompanying music video for "Crazy Cool" was directed by Matthew Rolston and shot at A&M Studios in Hollywood at the end of July 1995.
-Originally, MTV said they wouldn't play the video if it wasn't edited into a cleaner version.
+Originally MTV refused to play the video.
 In the clip, Abdul holds a black cane on and against herself; she also pours a bottle of beer over her breasts while riding a mechanical bull.
-Rolston and Abdul claimed that it was simply part of the dance and choreography but MTV still said they would not play the clip unless it was edited.
-In the end, Rolston and Abdul admitted defeat and edited the video.
+Rolston and Abdul claimed that it was simply part of the choreography, but MTV still said they would not play the clip unless it was edited down to a cleaner version.
+In the end, Rolston and Abdul admitted defeat and made the requested edits.

-The "Single Remix Version" was the remix being played as the video version.
+The "Single Remix Version" was the remix used in the video.